 Becoming an Accidental Landlord

-If you've become an accidental landlord, congratulations!
-Income property can be a highly profitable investment that offers both long-term and immediate returns.
-But it’s important to remember that regardless of how you ended up with your income property, it’s vital that you manage your investment to ensure that it generates the best returns possible.
+Suppose you've become an accidental landlord; congratulations!
+Income property can be a highly profitable investment that offers long-term and immediate returns.
+But it's important to remember that regardless of how you ended up with your income property, it's vital that you manage your investment to ensure that it generates the best returns possible.

 Seek Professional Help

 I am not talking about seeing a psychiatrist (your friends may suggest this).
-But if you are about to become an accidental landlord, you must understand the process, including how to screen prospective tenants, prepare a lease, and understand tenants’ rights about repairs, collections, and evictions.
+But suppose you are about to become an accidental landlord.
+In that case, you must understand the process, including how to screen prospective tenants, prepare a lease, and understand tenants' rights about repairs, collections, and evictions.
 While this may seem overwhelming at first, professional help is available.
-A Realtor experienced in procuring tenants, coupled with a competent property manager and real estate attorney, can minimize the stress of renting out your property, which is essential if you are out of town or plan to relocate.
+For example, a Realtor experienced in procuring tenants, coupled with a competent property manager and real estate attorney, can minimize the stress of renting out your property, which is essential if you are out of town or plan to relocate.

 Talk to Your Accountant